 A 2020 study found that physician using 3D modeling to plan orthopedic and maxillofacial procedures typically see 62 minutes of time saved on average per case (or $3720 per case saved from reduced time).

 Considering that orthopedic physician typically perform an average of 32 procedures each month, there is the potential for a physician to save 33 hours per month (or $119,040) – money that could be reinvested into completing additional procedures and tackling the backlog of cases.

 In addition to time saving in the OR, 3D modeling has been found to be incredibly effective in supporting physician during patient (and family) consent discussions.
 An analysis of published studies and feedback from physician shows that patients and their families in 98% of cases felt much better informed on their condition and treatment path through the use of 3D modeling.
 Ultimately, having a physical, complex model available makes the explanation of the patient’s condition as well as the intended surgical procedure much simpler for patients and family to understand.
 This could be a game-changer for safely improving patient conversion rates while obtaining fully informed consent.

 As more physician discover the power of 3D modeling to help in the planning of complex surgeries it is inevitable that it will become a standard tool used in the patient care pathway in 2021 and beyond.
 That will bring multiple benefits, not least in enhancing the efficiency of planning and carrying out complex surgeries and helping to increase operating room throughput.

-If you’re curious about how 3D modeling could support your surgical team, why not order a 3D printed model of your next complex ortho case to plan and practice your approach?
+If you’re curious about how 3D modeling could support your surgical team, why not order a 3D printed model of your next complex neurovascular case to plan and practice your approach?

-Request your free model here and one of our service specialists will be in touch within 1–2 working days to start the process that will quickly put a 3D model into your hands.
+Request your free model by pressing the button below and one of our service specialists will be in touch within 1–2 working days to start the process that will quickly put a 3D model into your hands.